JMendes1995/py_heideltime/README.md

 Please check [py_rule_based](https://github.com/JMendes1995/py_rule_based) if you are interested in extracting dates by means of a rule-based model solution.

-Please check [Time-Matters](https://github.com/LIAAD/Time-Matters) if you are interested in detecting the relevance (score) of dates in a text.
+Please check Time-Matters [docker image](https://hub.docker.com/r/liaad/time-matters) or [github](https://github.com/LIAAD/Time-Matters) if you are interested in detecting the relevance (score) of dates in a text.

 ## Publications

-If you use HeidelTime (either through this package or another one) please cite the appropriate paper.
+Please cite the appropriate paper when using py_heideltime.
 In general, this would be:

 Strötgen, Gertz: Multilingual and Cross-domain Temporal Tagging.
 Language Resources and Evaluation, 2013. [pdf](https://link.springer.com/article/10.1007%2Fs10579-012-9179-y) [bibtex](https://dbs.ifi.uni-heidelberg.de/files/Team/jannik/publications/stroetgen_bib.html#LREjournal2013)